iapyeh/GGeditor/docs/User Guide.rst

 ..
 Attention::

-    If you have a fat document like this one "How to User", which has lots of images to upload, you might experience broken images in its coresponding html page in your RTD web site.
-It is because the RTD re-generating the html when uploading is still on going.
+    If you have a fat document like this one "How to User", which has lots of images to upload, you might experience broken images in its corresponding html page in your RTD web site.
+It is because the RTD re-generating the html when uploading is still ongoing.
 In that case, you have to wait longer for the RTD to release its lock of building or enforce the RTD to build again from your administration page.

     By the way, if you see an obsoleted image the reason might be that the RTD set cache time longer.
 In that case, you can clear the browser cache or check the Github repository for figuring what happened.